 Recently, Andreas (and fellow partner Glenn Kangisser) led a team in Haynes Boone's largest ever international arbitration, acting for a drilling contractor against a shipyard.
 The dispute arose out of a complex offshore construction and engineering project.

 Andreas is also experienced in the drafting and negotiation of engineering and construction contracts; and his practice additionally includes advising clients on intellectual property rights and the protection of confidential information and trade secrets.

 In addition to his law degree, Andreas holds postgraduate degree qualifications from King’s College, London (construction law and dispute resolution) and Oxford University (intellectual property law).

-Andreas is recommended in the international arbitration and shipping sections of the 2020 edition of The Legal 500 UK (Legalease).
+Andreas is a recommended lawyer in the shipping section of the 2022 edition of The Legal 500 UK (Legalease).
 Previously, Legal 500 reported that he is a “key name” in international arbitration and is “building an excellent reputation for careful case management” in shipping.

 - Representing a drilling contractor in arbitration proceedings arising out of the disputed termination of a MODU construction contract with combined claims in excess of US$700 million.

 - Acting in multi-jurisdictional arbitration and court proceedings in connection with claims arising out of contracts for the construction of two MODUs.
 (CIMC Raffles Offshore (Singapore) Pte Ltd v Schahin Holding SA (Rev 1) EWHC 1742 and CIMC Raffles Offshore (Singapore) Ltd & Anor v Schahin Holding SA EWCA Civ 644)

 - Acting for an oilfield services contractor in connection with the disputed ownership of well stimulation equipment and related modifications to a PSV.